Lobster Linguine with Chiles

-This classic pasta, from award-winning chef Fulvio Pierangelini at his restaurant, Irene, in Florence, Italy, is enriched with the lobsters’ coral, or roe sac.
-It adds a pop of briny flavor to the pasta, but can be omitted if the lobsters you buy don’t contain it.
+This extravagant pasta, from chef Fulvio Pierangelini’s restaurant, Irene, in Florence’s Hotel Savoy, is enriched with the lobsters’ coral, or roe sac.
+The rosy eggs add a pop of sweetness to the dish, but can be omitted if you prefer.

 - Kosher Salt